Geoalert/mapflow-docs-en/source/api/processing_api.rst

      - The processing is not started yet
    * - IN_PROGRESS
      - The processing is going (or is in the queue)
+   * - AWAITING
+     - The processing is awaiting data from the imagery supplier
+   * - CANCELLED
+     - The processing was stopped and cancelled
+   * - REFUNDED
+     - The cost of processing was refunded by the administrator
    * - FAILED
      - The processing ended unsuccessfuly - change wrong params or try to restart
    * - OK